Florida Model Jail Standards

-The Florida Model Jail Standards are minimum standards which jails across Florida must meet ensure the constitutional rights of those incarcerated are upheld.
+The Florida Model Jail Standards are minimum standards which jails across Florida must meet to ensure the constitutional rights of those incarcerated are upheld.
 Prior to 1996, the Florida Department of Corrections was responsible for the standards and inspection process for local county jails.
 Legislation was passed in 1996 that gave the authority of inspections to the local level.
 This change required the Florida Sheriffs Association and Florida Association of Counties to appoint individuals to serve on a Committee that would govern standards that local jails must comply with.

 The Florida Model Jail Standards Committee has three representatives appointed by the Florida Sheriffs Association and two appointed by the Florida Association of Counties.
 Florida Sheriffs Association provides support to the FMJS Committee; however the FMJS Committee is a separate entity.
 Committee members serve two-year terms and elect a chair.
 The goal of the FMJS Committee is to develop and continually enforce model standards adopted by the group.
-There are five subcommittees each having distinct missions and objectives:
+There are six subcommittees each having distinct missions and objectives:

 - Standards Review Subcommittee: The mission of the Standards Subcommittee is to maintain a professional manual consistent with the most current practices in the corrections industry for adult and youth detention facilities.

 - Medical Subcommittee: The mission of the Medical Subcommittee is to foster the effectiveness of the medical care and health of individuals incarcerated in county detention facilities.
 This is accomplished through oversight and development of the medical and pharmaceutical standards which ensure the FMJS and suggested revisions meet current acceptable standards of medical care.